Out the Back Window

 leaves against a tangle of vertical vines.
 She referenced

-the vines with subtle vertical shading, but allowed
+with subtle vertical shading, but

-the vibrant foliage to take center stage.
+vibrant foliage to take center stage.